This one Galaxy Fold flaw hurts. Hurts bad.

 The bigger problem is that you take calls when the phone is folded, meaning I have to squash it up against my face every time I want to make a call, gritting my teeth at the impending unwanted epilations from my bonkers expensive new handset (the Galaxy Fold costs $1,980, £1,900, AU$3,469).

-Admittedly this may not be a problem for everyone.
+Admittedly, this may not be a problem for everyone.
 People without beards, for example.
 And even those of you with beards may not be affected as badly as I have been.
-CNET UK news writer Sean Keane, for example, didn't seem to have the same issue, despite having a similar level of stubble to me.
+CNET UK reporter Sean Keane, for example, didn't seem to have the same issue, despite having a similar level of stubble as me.
 I will, of course, be testing this phone against as many hairy-faced people as I can find over the coming weeks.

 In the meantime, if you're of a more hirsute nature and want the Fold, I'd suggest trying to rub a demo handset in a store against your face for a while first.
 If you get funny looks, tell them I sent you.